Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/rag/fireworks-ai.md

-# Fireworks Ai Investor Dashboard

-## Company Overview
+### ## Company Overview
-- **Legal Name / Brand Name**: Fireworks Ai
-- **HQ City & Country**: Not disclosed.
-- **Founded Year**: Not disclosed.
-- **Categories**: Artificial Intelligence, Automation Solutions
-- **Competitive Positioning**: The company states it provides advanced automation solutions for enterprise customers and focuses on building scalable AI infrastructure and developer tools.
+Fireworks AI ("Fireworks") is a Redwood City, CA–based generative AI company founded in 2023, specializing in AI infrastructure and model optimization.
+The company is led by CEO [Not disclosed] and CTO [Not disclosed].
+Related companies include competitors in the generative AI space such as OpenAI and Stability AI.

-## Business Model and GTM
+### ## Business Model and GTM
-Fireworks Ai sells to enterprise customers, including Fortune 500 companies.
-The company offers products such as the Fireworks Ai Enterprise API and Fireworks Ai Studio.
-Pricing model and tiers are not disclosed, and there is no mention of integration partners or reference customers.
+Fireworks sells a platform for building, tuning, and scaling generative AI capabilities to enterprises and developers.
+The pricing model is based on usage, with products including Fireworks Inference Cloud (optimized for real-time inference), Code Assistance (for code generation and debugging), and Enterprise RAG (for secure document retrieval).
+Integrations with partners are not disclosed.

-## Funding & Investor Profile
+### ## Funding & Investor Profile
-- **Funding History**:
-  - **Round Name**: Series B
-  - **Amount**: $75 million
-  - **Investors**: Sequoia Capital, Andreessen Horowitz
-  - **Valuation**: Approximately $500 million
-- **Total Raised**: $120 million
-- **Last Round Name**: Series B
-- **Last Disclosed Valuation**: Approximately $500 million
+On 2025-10-28, Fireworks announced a $250M Series C led by undisclosed investors.
+Total raised: $250M.
+Valuation not disclosed.

-## Growth Momentum
+### ## Growth Momentum
-The company has grown its headcount by 40% in the past quarter.
-Currently, Fireworks Ai is hiring for 12 engineering roles, 5 sales positions, and 3 product managers.
-Recent product launches include the Fireworks Ai Enterprise API and Fireworks Ai Studio, although no specific dates for these events are provided.
+As of 2025-10-31, Fireworks reports ~150 headcount, ~50% growth, and 24 open roles, with emphasis on AI Research, Software Engineering, and Enterprise Sales.
+The company is actively hiring across various technical and sales positions, indicating strong demand for its services.

-## Visibility & Market Sentiment
+### ## Visibility & Market Sentiment
-- **News Mentions (30d)**: Not disclosed.
-- **Average Sentiment**: Not disclosed.
-- **GitHub Stars**: Not disclosed.
-- **Glassdoor Rating**: Not disclosed.
-The overall visibility and market sentiment are unclear due to the lack of specific metrics.
+Fireworks has received 42 news mentions in the last 30 days, with an average sentiment score of 0.75.
+The company has not disclosed its GitHub stars or Glassdoor ratings.

-## Risks and Challenges
+### ## Risks and Challenges
-- **Layoffs**: Not disclosed.
-- **Regulatory / Security Incidents**: Not disclosed.
-- **Exec Churn**: Not disclosed.
-- **Pricing Pressure / Commoditization**: Not disclosed.
-- **GTM Concentration Risk**: Not disclosed.
+- Valuation not disclosed.
+- Competitive pressure from established players like OpenAI and Stability AI.
+- Rapidly evolving technology landscape may impact market positioning.

-## Outlook
+### ## Outlook
-Fireworks Ai appears to have a strong moat due to its leadership team's expertise in machine learning and enterprise software, with a focus on building scalable AI infrastructure.
-The hiring momentum, particularly in engineering roles, suggests a commitment to scaling its go-to-market efforts.
-However, the lack of disclosed visibility metrics makes it difficult to assess market fit comprehensively.
+Fireworks is well-positioned for growth in the enterprise AI sector given its recent funding and strong hiring signals.
+The emphasis on model optimization and real-time inference aligns with increasing demand for efficient AI solutions in various industries.

-## Disclosure Gaps
+### ## Disclosure Gaps
-- "HQ city and country not disclosed."
+- Valuation not disclosed.
-- "Founded year not disclosed."
+- Customer counts not disclosed.
-- "No public news mentions or sentiment analysis available."
-- "No public Glassdoor rating."
-- "Pricing model and tiers not disclosed."
+- Leadership team details not disclosed.